சங்க இலக்கியம் – Sangam Literature

 Oral Tradition to Anthologies: Scholars believe that the poems were gathered into anthology form as early as the 8th century A.D., at a time when Buddhist and Jaina sanghas existed in the Tamil country, and hence the name ‘Sangam’.

-The poems started out as oral tradition which must have gone on for a very long time.
-They reached a high level of sophistication even many centuries B.C.
+The poems started out as oral tradition which must have gone on for several centuries.
 The process is the creative act first, when the texts are composed.
 Next is the oral transmission of the texts.
 Following is the editing and codification of the anthologies.
 The colophons were added to the poems a couple of hundred years after the poems, around the 5th century A.D.
 Finally, commentaries were written around the 13th and 14th centuries.